-The Apollo4 Blue SoC supports hardware instruction tracing via an Embedded Trace Macrocell (ETM).
+This SoC supports hardware instruction tracing via an Embedded Trace Macrocell (ETM).
 The ETM stream is accessible via APB or TPIU.
-An Embedded Trace Buffer provides 32 kB of trace buffering.

 3.8.2 Instrumentation Trace Macrocell (ITM)

 For system trace the processor integrates an Instrumentation Trace Macrocell (ITM) alongside data watchpoints and a profiling unit.
 To enable simple and cost-effective profiling of the system events these generate, a Serial Wire Viewer (SWV) can export a stream of software-generated messages, data trace, and profiling information through a single pin.